4 May, 2021

 “You cannot convert the absence of information into a conclusion,” Jack Ryan, the hero of the Tom Clancy thriller The Sum of All Fears advises the US President, who is struggling to make sense of a complex military situation.
 Misinformation aggravates the complexity and confusion in the book, illustrating what can go wrong when information is neither accurate nor timely.

-Like commanders-in-chief, health providers need accurate, timely and complete information if they are to make progress in their defense against the incursion of chronic wounds.
+Like commanders-in-chief, health providers need accurate, timely, and complete information if they are to make progress in their defense against the incursion of chronic wounds.

 Wounds can be covert operators, remaining under the radar if not monitored effectively.
 Sen, Gordillo, and Roy’s 2010 article Human Skin Wounds: A Major and Snowballing Threat to Public Health and the Economy notes that the significance of wounds as a major health problem has been overshadowed.
 They attribute this to the fact that wounds are usually the secondary diagnosis of “highly branded” diseases such as diabetes and obesity, and can therefore be overlooked.

-Wounds that are not effectively monitored and detected can cause significant financial and clinical trouble for providers, not to mention an enormous amount of suffering for patients.
+Wounds that are not effectively monitored or detected can cause significant financial and clinical trouble for providers, not to mention an enormous amount of suffering for patients.
 Poor wound surveillance can contribute to penalties for hospital-acquired pressure ulcers (HAPU), infected surgical wounds, re-admissions, and ongoing litigation.
 As the costs and consequences of wounds escalate, it makes sense that providers should ensure they have the ability to vigilantly monitor wounds.

-- Improve wound-related multidisciplinary team communication across multiple and remote sites;
+- Improve wound-related multidisciplinary team communication across multiple and remote sites.

-- Oversee non-specialist wound assessments to improve point-of-care practice;
+- Oversee non-specialist wound assessments to improve point-of-care practice.

-- Improve patient comfort and compliance;
+- Improve patient comfort and compliance.

 - Make better-informed treatment decisions that enable more effective healing.

 The best control of chronic wounds starts with an effective surveillance system.
 This surveillance should be easy for authorized wound stakeholders to access.
 It should support quality protocols and the best use of skills, such as multi-disciplinary team input and the knowledge of wound specialists.